 A criminal no-contact order covers a broader jurisdiction and is requested through the Polk County Attorney or the Des Moines Police Department as part of criminal proceedings overseen by a judge.

-A civil protective order is available for victims of domestic abuse and, beginning in July 2017 for victims of sexual abuse – a civil order be obtained through the Polk County Clerk of Court by participating in a hearing overseen by a judge.
-Drake recognizes both criminal no-contact orders and civil protective orders, which should be provided to Drake Public Safety.
+A civil protective order is available for victims of domestic abuse and may be obtained through the Polk County Clerk of Court by participating in a hearing overseen by a judge.

 No-Trespass Order: Can ban an individual from campus or from certain areas of campus.
 A University no-trespass order is enforced under University policies and procedures and applies only to the campus jurisdiction.
 In certain circumstances, violations of no-trespass orders may warrant arrest by the Des Moines Police Department.

 Preponderance of evidence: Refers to a standard of proof.
 A preponderance of the evidence exists when it is more likely than not, or the greater weight of the evidence suggests, a violation occurred.
 (This is not the highest standard applicable in criminal proceedings, which requires “proof beyond a reasonable doubt.”)

 Respondent: The student, student organization, faculty/staff member, or other individual reported to have engaged in misconduct.

 Retaliation: When adverse action, including harassment or intimidation, is taken against another because they have engaged in a protected activity, including seeking guidance, filing a complaint, or participating in good faith in an investigation into sexual or interpersonal misconduct.